What Can I Claim for a Brain Injury?

 It is important to remember that every brain injury case is unique, and the specific steps involved may vary depending on the circumstances.
 By working closely with a knowledgeable and experienced brain injury (TBI) lawyer, you can navigate the legal process with confidence, knowing that your interests are being represented and your rights are being protected.

-Brain injuries can have significant and long-lasting impacts on an individual's life, resulting in physical, cognitive, and emotional challenges.
 If you or a loved one has suffered a brain injury due to an accident or negligence, seeking compensation through a settlement is crucial to cover the financial costs associated with the injury and support your ongoing care and rehabilitation.
-Understanding how brain injury settlements are calculated is essential in ensuring that you receive fair and just compensation.
-Let's explore the factors involved in determining the value of a brain injury settlement:

-Medical Expenses:
+Medical Expenses

 The cost of medical treatment plays a significant role in calculating a brain injury settlement.
 This includes expenses related to hospitalization, surgeries, rehabilitation, medications, therapy, assistive devices, and ongoing medical care.
 Future medical expenses, such as long-term rehabilitation or specialized treatments, may also be considered.

-Lost Wages and Income:
+Lost Wages and Income

 Brain injuries often result in temporary or permanent disability, impacting an individual’s ability to work and earn an income.
 Compensation for lost wages and diminished earning capacity is typically factored into the settlement calculation.
 This includes the wages lost during the recovery period as well as any future loss of income due to the brain injury’s lasting effects.

-Pain and Suffering due to head injuries:
+Pain and Suffering Due to Head Injuries

-Long Term Emotional Distress and Mental Anguish:
+Long-Term Emotional Distress and Mental Anguish

 Brain injuries can lead to emotional distress, anxiety, depression, post-traumatic stress disorder (PTSD), and other mental health issues.
 Compensation may be awarded for the emotional toll the brain injury has had on the victim, including the need for counseling, therapy, and other mental health treatments.
+These are also classed as non-economic damages.

-Loss of Consortium:
+Loss of Consortium

-Life Care Costs:
+Life Care Costs

 Brain injuries often require long-term care and support.
-The cost of ongoing medical care, rehabilitation therapies, in-home assistance, modifications to the home or vehicle for accessibility, and other necessary services are considered when calculating the settlement amount.
+The cost of ongoing medical care, rehabilitation therapies, in-home assistance, modifications to the home or vehicle for accessibility, and other necessary services is considered when calculating the settlement amount.

-Contributory Negligence:
+Contributory Negligence

-Legal and Court Costs:
+Legal and Court Costs

 The costs associated with pursuing a legal claim, including attorney fees, court fees, expert witness fees, and other legal expenses, may be factored into the settlement calculation.
 These costs are typically deducted from the final settlement amount.